NC MISCELLANEOUS STATEWIDE

 1953 - The Robert (Bobby) Stephens House, 4702 Trent River Drive, Trent Woods NC.
 Designed and built by Bobby Stephens.
 Addition around 1966.

 1953 - The Wesley and Josie Evans House, 355 Foxfire Road, Asheboro NC.
 Designed based on a plan book, 1960 Better Homes and Gardens Five Star Homes, middle two photos.
 Renovation around 1963.
 Deeded in 2010 to daughter Cheryl Evans Perkins.
-For sale in 2019.
+Sold in 2019 to Frank Pazderak.

 1953 - The Amatucci House, 196 Ocean Boulevard, Kitty Hawk NC.
 Architect unknown.
 Sold to Alvareta W. and David C. Mizelle.
 Sold in 1990 to Katherine F. and Charles E. Coudriet.
 Sold in 1997 to Annetta S. and Archur L. Bailey.
 Deeded in 2008 to Annetta S. Bailey Trust, Archur L. Bailey Trust.
 Sold in 2014 to Kathryn S. and Brian M. Bailey.
 Photo by Alva Horton.
 Destroyed.